Mjoel54/canvas-quiz-manager/README.md

    ```

 2. **Follow the interactive menu**

-   - Select your LMS (Canvas/Moodle)
-   - Choose from available actions:
-     - Create a New Quiz
-     - List New Quizzes in a Course
-     - Edit a New Quiz
-     - Delete a New Quiz

-3. **Navigate through the guided interface**
    The application will prompt you for necessary information and guide you through each operation.

 ## Development